-First responders dedicate their lives to saving others, not themselves.
+You dedicate your lives to saving others, not yourselves.
 Let this page bring you togetherPolice, fire-fighters, EMTs, Paramedics, 911 dispatchers...thank you for your service!

-First responders are often reluctant to seek mental health treatment.
-Police, fire-fighters, EMTs, paramedics, and 911 dispatchers all feel the pressure to stay strong and not appear weak or unable to do their job.
-You, as a first responder, come to the public in times of crisis.
+As a First responder, many of you are reluctant to seek mental health treatment.
+Police, fire-fighters, EMTs, paramedics, and 911 dispatchers all feel the pressure to stay strong and not appear weak or unable to do your job.
+You come to the public in times of crisis.
 You see and feel human suffering at its worst.
 Living your calling as a first responder will have an impact on you.

 Many police, fire fighters, EMTs, paramedics and 911 dispatchers have been where you are, are currently where you are, or will be where you are.
 You will get through this.
 You will survive this and come out stronger for it.
 Therapy, (or psychotherapy, or counseling) can give you your life back.

-I offer on-line counseling meaning I will work around your schedule even if you are at home.
-Coming to psychotherapy with me will help you gain control of yourself, your mind, your emotions, and your life as I specialize with first responders dealing with the stress of their jobs causing the emotional and behavioral symptoms you have been noticing.
 Don’t put off contacting me any longer.
-I offer in-person psychotherapy in Tampa, Florida and Waterford, Connecticut, as well as on-line counseling across the states of Florida and Connecticut.
+I offer in-person psychotherapy in Tampa, Florida, Bradenton, FL, and Waterford, Connecticut, as well as on-line counseling across the states of Florida and Connecticut.
 The initial call is the hardest part and I know you have a ton of strength.
 Head on over to my Contact page to make the initial contact with me now.